 Clinical Laboratory Technician

 Clinical laboratory technicians usually work under supervision of a technologist or lab manager and perform less-complicated tasks than does a lab technologist.
 Their job may include preparing specimens or operating automatic testing equipment.
 Some may perform non-automated tests or gather samples, depending on their training.
-In 2014, there were 163,400 medical and clinical technicians in the nation, and they earned a median annual salary of $38,970 as of May 2015, per the BLS.
+In 2018, there were 331,700 clinical technologists and technicians in the nation, and they earned a median annual salary of $52,330 as of May 2018, per the BLS.

 Clinical Laboratory Technologist

 Clinical lab technologists run tests to assist with diagnosis.
 They use machines to conduct bacteriological, immunological and phlebotomy tests to microscopically evaluate blood and other bodily fluids.
 They also make cultures of tissue samples to determine whether bacterial or microorganisms are present, analyze for their chemical content and match blood samples.
 Technologists may design testing procedures and monitor tests to ensure accurate results.
 Some technologists may supervise clinical lab technicians.
-As of 2014, there were 164,800 medical and clinical technologists in the nation, and as of May 2015 those in this profession earned a median annual salary of $60,520, according to the BLS.
+As of 2018, these professionals who worked in general medical and surgical hospitals earned a median annual salary of $55,040.

 Voluntary certification may increase earning potential and employment opportunities.
 Employers may prefer certified applicants because certification demonstrates knowledge of the practices of the field.